zy97140/omp-benchmark-for-pytorch/README.md

 ##### Official Pytorch
 Please refer to official [__link__](https://github.com/pytorch/pytorch)
 ##### Intel Pytorch
 The installation manual is mainly modified from official pytorch.
-What you should be care of is that the branch is __dev-omp2__.
+What you should pay attention on is that the branch is __dev-omp2__.

 To get a high quality BLAS library (MKL) and a convenient package manager conda, we highly recommend you to install [Anaconda](https://www.continuum.io/downloads) environment.